SilvioWeging/kASA/README.md

 Smaller `k`'s than 6 only make sense if your data is very noisy or you're working on amino acid level.
 If your read length is smaller than ![equation](http://www.sciweavers.org/tex2img.php?eq=%24k_%7Blower%7D%20%5Ccdot%203%24&bc=White&fc=Black&im=png&fs=12&ff=arev&edit=0) on DNA/RNA level, it will be padded.

+If you want to optimise precision over sensitivity, you could use `k 12 12` and/or filter out low scoring reads (e.g. by ignoring everything below 0.5 (Relative Score)).

 Another important thing here is the output.
 Or the output**s** if you want. kASA can give you two files, one contains the per-read information, which taxa were found (identification file, in json format) and the other a table of how much of each taxon was found (the profile, a csv file).
 But because too much information isn't always nice, you can specify how much taxa shall be shown for each read and if the profile should be human readable.

 Note, that if you input a folder, file names are appended to your string given via `-p` or `-q`.
 If for example a folder contains two files named `example1.fq` and `example2.fasta` with `-p work/results/out_` as a parameter, then kASA will generate two output files named `out_example1.fq.csv` and `out_example2.fasta.csv`.

+If a read cannot be identified, the array "Matched taxa" in json format is empty, and "-" is printed in every column instead of taxa, names and scores in human readable format.

 ##### Necessary paramameters
 * `-p (--profile) <file>`: Path and name of the profile that is put out.